takalkartejas/website-controlled-robot/README.md

 # website-controlled-robot

 ## General Description
 This project focuses on controlling a robot remotely.
-A GUI is developed using HTML, node.js and CSS to provide with buttons and a live video to be able to control the robot.
+A GUI is developed using HTML, node.js and CSS to provide buttons and a live video to be able to control the robot.
 The final outcome of the project looks as follows

 https://user-images.githubusercontent.com/67382565/205706977-3247769d-ffae-4ec0-a7e8-25202fe1506b.mp4